StarChart-Labs/flare-publishing-plugins/doc/pom-scope-correction.md

 # org.starchartlabs.flare.pom-scope-correction

+*WARNING: org.starchartlabs.flare.pom-scope-correction is deprecated as of Gradle 5.0, as are the associated nebula plug-ins.
+It is recommended to switch to Gradle's built-in dependency contraint system*

 The `pom-scope-correction` plug-in is a convention plug-in which is intended to apply a standard behavior of dependencies from the `compile` configuration having the Maven `compile` scope

 It is assumed that all projects are using Gradle's `maven-publish` plug-in.